alco-company/mortimer-bellis/WORKLOG.md

 - setup monitoring with https://levelup.gitconnected.com/ruby-on-rails-monitor-you-app-logs-with-grafana-loki-fb33dc79dab7
 - if you need to add components before/after a Phlex component view_template - look at https://github.com/mbajur/phlex-hookable
+- missing a tools - look at https://notchtools.com/

 ## Rescue tools